pyroscope/pyrocore/docs/installation.rst

 Installing From Source
 ----------------------

-To install this software from its GitHub repository, use the following commands:
+The recommended way to install this software is directly from its GitHub repository.
+To do that, use the following commands:

 .. code-block:: shell

     mkdir -p ~/bin ~/lib
     git clone "https://github.com/pyroscope/pyrocore.git" ~/lib/pyroscope

-    # Pass "/usr/bin/python2", or whatever else fits, to the script,
+    # Pass "/usr/bin/python2", or whatever else fits, to the script as its
-    # if "/usr/bin/python" is not a suitable version (e.g. Python 3)
+    # 1st argument, if the default of "/usr/bin/python" is not a suitable
+    # version.
     ~/lib/pyroscope/update-to-head.sh

     # Check success